Mikrodidakt/bakery/README.md

   -h, --help     Print help
   -V, --version  Print version
 ```

-For more information on how to use each sub-command please refere to [sub-commands](documentation/sub-commands.md).
-Each sub-command is configured by defining a build config file describing how to build a product.
-The recommended way of working with Bakery is to start a shell this will setup the env for using Bakery but also to make it possible to run any tools available by OE/Yocto.
+For detailed instructions on using each sub-command, please refer to the [sub-commands](documentation/sub-commands.md) documentation.
+Each sub-command is configured by defining a build configuration file that describes how to build a product.
+It is recommended to begin by starting a shell, as this not only sets up the environment for using Bakery but also enables the use of any tools available through OE/Yocto.

 ```bash
 user@node:/dir$ bakery shell -c <config>